 Various other oddities that change shape and texture are on display in the lab as well, which are quite entertaining to watch slither around.
 You can easily get lost in all of these many details, and yet you are pulled further once you understand that you will get a chance to experience the relationship between a Na’vi and Banshee via linking to an Avatar.

-Moving forward into the facility, groups of 16 people are moved into smaller pre-show rooms where it is explained that by matching portions of individual’s DNA with that of Avatar prototypes, humans have the ability to briefly link with a Banshee and explore Pandora from a perspective they would never otherwise have – from high above.
+Moving forward into the facility, groups of 16 people are moved into smaller pre-show rooms where it is explained that by matching portions of an individual’s DNA with that of Avatar prototypes, humans have the ability to briefly link with a Banshee and explore Pandora from a perspective they would never otherwise have – from high above.

 After a series of amusing and slightly interactive elements that match you to an Avatar prototype, you are asked to straddle a “link chair.”
 This is what, as the story goes, will connect you for your flight.

 You climb on like a bicycle, which positions you forward and quickly locks tight on your body and legs.
 Via this “vehicle,” you receive realistic sensations throughout the ride that help suspend disbelief and make you think – and quite literally feel – that for a few minutes you actually are sitting on the back of a majestic and terrifying flying creature once the simulation begins.

 You feel vibrations that imitate electric pulses as you are being linked to your Avatar and you experience the sensation of your Banshee breathing as you “sit” on its back.
 These small details elevate what could be “just another” 3D simulator screen-based ride.